-Employing Defence staff in a commercial environment can increase the productivity ten-fold.
-However if not employed correctly, they can (like anyone) disrupt a team.
+Employing Defence staff in a commercial environment can greatly increase your productivity.
 Typically they work hard until the job is completed without watching the clock - this is their norm.
-However as this is typically not the norm in the commercial sector, an ex-Defence person can begin to show up his civilian counterparts, by his/her enthusiasm to do a good job and prove themselves. this is where our workplace integration service really helps, because we understand transitioning Defence members.
+However as this is typically not the same in the commercial sector, an ex-Defence person can begin to show up his new workmates, by his/her enthusiasm to do a good job and prove themselves.
+This is where our transition and workplace integration service really helps, because we understand transitioning Defence members.

-Skills are still maintained and job-specific courses are provided to individuals for this purpose, allowing them to be a subject matter expert in their field.
+Many transferable skills are still maintained and job-specific industry courses are provided to individuals for this purpose, allowing them to be a subject matter expert in their field.

 Every military member is taught equity and diversity and to understand other roles.
 They all have logistic skills and safety is paramount within the workplace.
 For example, handover logs are kept and the work area is cleaned ready for the next shift to take over (do these processes sound familiar?).